Choosing the Best Pillow for Neck Pain The Complete Guide

-The best pillow for neck and shoulder pain alleviate pressure points and keep the head at a healthy angle, while at the same time being firm enough to hold your head.
+The best pillow for neck and shoulder pain alleviates pressure points and keeps the head at a healthy angle while at the same time being firm enough to hold your head.
 According to research, natural latex pillows with ergonomic designs are the best pillows based on customer satisfaction with a 93% satisfaction rate.
-Latex pillow satisfaction is higher than other common pillows like feather and memory foam.
+Latex pillow satisfaction is higher than other ordinary pillows like feathers and memory foam.

 How Can a Pillow Cause Neck Pain?

-When you use a pillow that does not support your head and neck properly, you can develop neck pain and tension.
-Different pillow structures and sizes have been proven to cause neck pain (cervical pain, stiffness, headache, and scapular pain) for some people.
+You can develop neck pain and tension when you use a pillow that does not support your head and neck properly.
+For some people, different pillow structures and sizes have been proven to cause neck pain (cervical pain, stiffness, headache, and scapular pain).
 This means the type of pillow can determine how well you sleep and how much pain you feel in your neck when you wake up.
 Natural latex and some memory-foam pillows may allow your head to be “cradled” at night, allowing for a neutral spine and neck.

 What Pillow Do Chiropractors Recommend?

-Latex is also one of the only materials that can be moulded into specific shapes, sizes and densities.
+Latex is also one of the only materials that can be moulded into specific shapes, sizes, and densities.
 This allows for high levels of customization and personalization.
-When designing the dream pillow, I wanted it to have the best support for the neck, head and shoulders.
-I’ve spent years researching this field, but very quickly, it became apparent there are no alternative materials that are as versatile and high quality as the latex we now use.
+When designing the dream pillow, I wanted it to have the best support for the neck, head, and shoulders.
+I’ve spent years researching this field, but very quickly, it became apparent that no alternative materials are as versatile and high quality as the latex we now use.

 Why Does My Neck Hurt After Waking Up?

-If you find yourself wake up with neck pain, headache, migraine, shoulder strain but do not go to sleep with them; then you likely have a bed pillow.
+If you wake up with neck pain, headache, migraine, and shoulder strain but do not go to sleep with them, then you likely have a bed pillow.
 Neck pain has several causes, as with many other things.
 In some cases, the causes of neck pain, such as age-related diseases or accidents, are not under your control.
-However, probably the best place to start reducing neck pain is to look at how your pillow affects your sleep and its effect on your neck pain.
+However, the best way to start reducing neck pain is to look at how your pillow affects your sleep and its effect on your neck pain.

 If you wake up in the morning with neck pain, your pillow is most likely to blame.
-Having the wrong pillow for you has been proven by research to cause neck pain.
+Research has proven to have the wrong pillow for you to cause neck pain.
 A sore neck in the morning can also result from your sleeping position or other sleep issues.
 Pillows play a vital role in helping ensure a healthy, pain-free neck by supporting your head and neck while you sleep.
 Having a pillow that doesn’t support your head and neck properly can cause neck pain and tension in your neck muscles.

 What Is the Best Pillow for Neck Pain and Headaches?

-The best pillow for head and neck pain is one that is designed to support all parts of your head and neck.
-If your head and neck are properly supported, this reduces tension in your muscles, ligaments and tendons, which allows you to have a pain free and restful night of sleep as well as waking up pain free.
+The best pillow for head and neck pain is designed to support all parts of your head and neck.
+If your head and neck are properly supported, this reduces tension in your muscles, ligaments, and tendons, allowing you to have a pain-free and restful night of sleep and wake up pain-free.
 According to research, if you already suffer from neck pain and headaches, ergonomic latex pillows have been shown to significantly decrease disability related to neck pain in patients with cervical spondylosis after four weeks.

 Natural Latex Pillow vs Memory Foam Pillow for Neck Pain

-Memory foam and natural latex foam are both an attractive option for people who suffer from neck pain.
-Both types of pillow conform to your head and neck, which reduces pressure points and strain.
-The reason natural latex is unique since it both provides support and conforms to the weight of your head, which means you feel like your head is floating on the pillow rather than being trapped inside it.
+Memory foam and natural latex foam are both attractive options for people with neck pain.
+Both pillows conform to your head and neck, reducing pressure points and strain.
+Natural latex is unique because it provides support and conforms to the weight of your head, which means you feel like your head is floating on the pillow rather than being trapped inside it.

 What Is the Best Pillow for Side Sleepers With Neck Pain?

-The best pillow for side sleepers are natural latex pillows.
-Research has found that looked at side sleepers with neck pain, found natural latex pillows were the best pillows for managing morning neck pain (waking cervical pain) and were found to improve sleep quality and pillow comfort.
-Latex pillow performed better than other common pillows, including memory foam, feather and polyester pillows.
+The best pillow for side sleepers is natural latex pillows.
+Research has found that looking at side sleepers with neck pain, natural latex pillows were the best for managing morning neck pain (waking cervical pain) and improved sleep quality and pillow comfort.
+Latex pillow performed better than other ordinary pillows, including memory foam, feather, and polyester pillows.

-The study concluded that latex pillows should be recommended over any other type of pillow to control waking headache and scapular/arm pain.
+The study concluded that latex pillows should be recommended over any other type of pillow to control waking headaches and scapular/arm pain.

 Neck Alignment is Essential

 You cannot underestimate the importance of a pillow for a good night’s sleep.
 During sleep, the muscles in your neck and back should rest.
-If you sleep with a pillow too high and too stiff, it can keep your neck flexed overnight, resulting in soreness and strain, as well as resulting in neck, arm and shoulder pain in the morning.
-Likewise, if your pillow is too low, you may also develop painful and strained neck muscles.
+If you sleep with a pillow too high and too stiff, it can keep your neck flexed overnight, resulting in soreness and strain and neck, arm, and shoulder pain in the morning.
+Likewise, if your pillow is too low, you may develop painful and strained neck muscles.

 Sleeping on your side or back without a pillow for support can also lead to problems such as neck pain.
-If your head is not held in alignment with your neck, your cervical spine and muscles can’t relax.
-This again places stress and tension on your muscle structure, ligament system and intervertebral joints.
+If your head is not aligned with your neck, your cervical spine and muscles can’t relax.
+This again places stress and tension on your muscle structure, ligament system, and intervertebral joints.

 What is the Best Pillow for Neck Support?

-Perhaps the most important thing to consider when settling on a new pillow is how it supports your neck.
-While you sleep, your mattress and pillow work together to make sure your spine is supported from top to bottom.
-The pillow’s role in this arrangement is to make sure the top of your spine—your neck—gets proper support.
+The most important thing to consider when settling on a new pillow is how it supports your neck.
+While you sleep, your mattress and pillow work together to ensure your spine is supported from top to bottom.
+The pillow’s role in this arrangement is to provide the top of your spine—your neck—gets proper support.
 If that’s not happening, you can lose out on a great night’s sleep, wake up with headaches, suffer a sore neck, and more.

 Without adequate support, everything within your neck has to work harder while you sleep—including tendons, ligaments, and muscles.
 And when they do relax, it can force your neck and upper spine into unnaturally curved positions that lead to aches and pains when you wake up.
 It’s a bad deal all the way around.

-If you wake up with pain and stiffness in your neck, feeling painful tension in the shoulders, numbness and tingling in the hands, you should pay attention.
-This is a signal to look at your pillow might not be providing you with enough support.
+If you wake up with pain and stiffness in your neck, feeling painful tension in the shoulders, numbness, and tingling in the hands, you should pay attention.
+This signal that is looking at your pillow might not be providing you with enough support.
 An ergonomic pillow with inbuilt neck support may be the perfect solution for you.

 How Does Pillow Height Affect Neck Pain?